clang-ykt/ONNF/doc/Dialects/onnx.md

 #### Operands:

 1. `input_sequence`: memref of any type values or tensor of any type values
-1. `position`: memref of any type values or tensor of any type values
+1. `position`: memref of any type values or tensor of any type values or none type

 #### Attributes: